Perian-Yan/berkeley_drl_homework_fall2023/hw2/installation.md

 conda create -n cs285 python=3.10
 ```

+In homework1, the version of python is 3.9.
+Therefore, I create a new conda env named `cs285hw2` and install the requirements again.

 3. Activate the environment (do this every time you open a new terminal and want to run code):
 ```
 conda activate cs285